KhaledAhmedMohamed/WPF-Hotel-Management-System/README.md

 # WPF-Hotel-Management-System
 Hotel management system using WPF to manage all the reservations and the kitchen for food ordering

--#Sorry for the inconvenience.
+#Sorry for the inconvenience.
 But this solution has 2 folders.
    1-Hotel Reservation (WPF)
 	   -This contain the (sln) for the solution